-- If a letter is obtained from the Ward Councillor, the letter must be from the municipality area in which you reside.

-- Banking detail changes cannot be made via:

-- E-mail

-- □ Fax

-- Post

-- The SARS Contact Centre.

-- Should you require any further information concerning banking detail changes, you can:

-- Refer to the 'Change of Banking Details Guide' on the SARS website
+Banking detail changes cannot be made via e-mail, fax, post or the SARS Contact Centre.
+For any further information concerning banking detail changes, you can refer to the 'Change of Banking Details Guide' on the SARS website.

-- Visit your nearest SARS branch

-- Call the SARS Contact Centre on 0800 00 7277.

 4.4 EMPLOYEE'S TAX CERTIFICATE INFORMATION [IRP5/IT3(a)]